Here are some best practices to set up your network for Google Voice calls.

 We strongly recommend your network does not use proxy servers for Voice traffic:

-- Proxying traffic adds latency and may cause Voice to automatically reduce the audio quality.
-Voice performance is optimal when the latency between the client and Google back end is lower than 100 ms.
+- Proxying traffic adds latency and might cause Voice to automatically reduce the audio quality.
+Voice performance is optimal when the latency between the client and Google backend is lower than 100 ms.

 - Socket Secure (SOCKS5) internet protocol is not supported.

 If possible, do not use packet inspection or protocol analyzers for Voice.
-They introduce latency that may cause the Voice infrastructure to automatically reduce audio quality.
+They introduce latency that might cause the Voice infrastructure to automatically reduce audio quality.

 Packet inspection of audio traffic also yields little benefit because automated scanning tools can’t reconstruct audio stream data.

-If these tools are used, whitelist all Voice traffic port numbers to bypass them.
+If these tools are used, put all Voice traffic port numbers on an allowlist to bypass the tools.

 The following recommendations apply to typical office environments.
 A wireless engineer should evaluate on a case-by-case basis more complex environments, such as manufacturing floors, areas with high levels of radio frequency (RF) noise, or sparsely covered spaces.